1. Who can participate?

 3. who are the members of the review committee?

 The Review Committee exists of around 60 scientific experts from a wide array of Dutch and Flemish universities (of applied sciences).
-When you submit your paper, please bear in mind that it is never reviewed by a RC member of the same university and same faculty you are attending.
+When you submit your paper, please bear in mind that it is never reviewed by a Review Committee member of the same university and same faculty you are attending.
 By doing so, we wish to create equal opportunities for all participating students.

 4. where does the src take place?